 Those numbers seem extreme, but it’s important to consider the circumstances.
 Most dog bites come from dogs that are familiar to their victims.
 They usually happen when an animal is startled or afraid.
 There are also unfortunate instances when a person provokes a dog into attacking them.
 What may start off as harmless teasing can easily result in a dog bite, especially when children are involved.
 There are also instances when someone enters a property and a dog attacks as a means of self-defense.

 There are laws and regulations in California that regulate liability for dog owners whose animals bite someone.
-If you have suffered injuries as a result of a dog bite in the city of Irvine due to someone’s negligence, please read below.
-You may be entitled to compensation for your lost wages, medical bills, and more.
+If you have suffered injuries as a result of a dog bite in the city of Irvine due to someone’s negligence, you may be entitled to compensation for your lost wages, medical bills, and more.

 Dangerous Dog Breeds.
 Some dogs are inherently dangerous and have been known to attack and bite people.
 Certain dog breeds have such a “bad” reputation, that many homeowner’s insurance policies actually exclude coverage for any damages caused by them.
 A few examples of such poorly maligned dog breeds include Pit Bulls and Rottweilers.

 In the state of California, dangerous dog breeds are governed by breed specific ordinances.
-Among other legally mandated requirements, these ordinances mandate that dangerous dog breeds must be registered and spayed/neutered.
+Among other legally mandated requirements, these ordinances mandate that dangerous dog breeds must be registered and spayed or neutered.
 A specific dog breed will not necessarily affect liability or damages, unless that dog had already bitten someone.
 In that case, a dog owner will be subject to additional legal repercussions because he or she already knew their dog was dangerous and did not take additional steps to prevent another attack.

-Dog Attacks On Children.
+Dog Attacks on Children.
 Dog attacks on children are delicate and will always raise special liability issues.
 Dog bites and attacks on children require extensive treatment for physical injuries and for emotional and mental trauma.
 Sadly, in the very worst cases, a dog attack on a child can be fatal.
 These types of attacks will often involve punitive damages on top of the normal damages a victim may already be entitled to.
 Punitive damages will be discussed in greater detail below, but are awarded when a dog owner behaved in an especially negligent or malicious manner.

-Dog On Dog Attacks: These types of attacks are a real hazard because they can cause injuries and property loss to both people and dogs.
-Homeowner’s insurance policies sometimes cover a person’s damages after these types of incidents, including pain and suffering, but the dog’s pain and suffering will not be covered.
-As mentioned, it is important to understand that many dangerous dog breeds will not be co
+Dog on Dog Attacks: A dog on dog attack is a real hazard because it can cause injuries and property loss to both people and dogs.
+Homeowner’s insurance policies sometimes cover a person’s damages, including pain and suffering, but the dog’s pain and suffering will not be covered.
+As mentioned, it is important to understand that many dangerous dog breeds will not be covered by homeowner’s insurance.